yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 ray_sphere_intersection :: (ray_origin: Vec3, ray_direction: Vec3, sphere: Sphere) -> hit: bool, hit_distance: float32, hit_normal: Vec3;
 ray_plane_intersection  :: (ray_origin: Vec3, ray_direction: Vec3, plane: Plane) -> hit: bool, hit_distance: float32, hit_normal: Vec3;
 ray_aabox_intersection  :: (ray_origin: Vec3, ray_direction: Vec3, aabox: AABox) -> hit: bool, hit_distance: float32, hit_normal: Vec3;
-attenuate :: (color: Vec3, direction: Vec3, normal: Vec3, material: Material);
+attenuate :: (color: Vec3, direction: Vec3, normal: Vec3, material: Material) -> Vec3;
-bounce    :: (ray_origin: Vec3, ray_direction: Vec3, hit_distance: float32, hit_normal: Vec3, hit_material: Material);
+bounce    :: (ray_origin: Vec3, ray_direction: Vec3, hit_distance: float32, hit_normal: Vec3, hit_material: Material) -> origin: Vec3, direction: Vec3;
 ```

 Before addressing the elephant in the room and moving on from this approach, I want to mention some
 of its benefits.

-Firstly, there is no need to build acceleration structures - you already have the arrays of objects,
+Firstly, this code listing is almost all there is to it!
+You have the arrays of objects, and you
-or you can cheaply produce them, in case your representation does not already match what the
+loop over them.
+Or, if you don't have data in the exact right shape, you can organize it
-raytracer needs.
-This is not going to be true for the more sophisticated designs, where a part of
+easily.
+This is not going to be true for the later, more sophisticated designs.
+There is beauty in
-the raytracing cost will be spent on organizing data to accelerate raytracing.
+simplicity.

-Another virtue of the array approach is that the resulting code is very straightforward to
+Another virtue of the scene laid out in arrays is that the resulting code is very straightforward to
+optimize.
+We can very easily start thinking about packing the arrays such that each cache line of
+geometry we load is not going to be wasted [memory].

+[memory]: For most software, the major source of slowness is getting data from memory to the
+CPU.
+Architecting programs such that we only load things we need, and do not load things we do not
+need can lead to significant speedups by itself.

-SIMD.
-Going wide can happen either over rays or geometries, both of which have their respective
+We can also quite easily make the code SIMD.
+Going wide can happen either over rays or geometries,
-strengths and weaknessess.
-When going wide over rays, we get a lot of value for each geometry we
+both of which have their respective strengths and weaknessess.
+When going wide over rays, we get the
+obvious benefit of testing multiple rays against a geometry, but there is also a subtler compounding
-load, as we test it against 4/8/16 rays at a time.
-Problems arise with rays diverging, some rays
+effect: we get a lot more value out of each geometry we load, as we test it against 4/8/16 rays at a
-hitting the end of their journey after less bounces than others, meaning we end up with finished
+time.
+Problems arise with some rays finishing after less bounces than others, making the contents of
-rays in our wide registers, and either have to do something about that [hot-swapping-rays], or
+our wide registers be both active and finished rays.
+We either have to do something about that
-accept the wasted work.
-Going wide over rays was the route taken by Casey Muratori in his Handmade
+[hot-swapping-rays], or accept the wasted work.
+Going wide over rays was the route taken by Casey
-Ray educational miniseries: https://guide.handmadehero.org/ray/.
-Unlike paralellizing on rays, going
+Muratori in his Handmade Ray educational miniseries: https://guide.handmadehero.org/ray/.
-wide over geometry doesn't ameliorate the cost of memory trafic to the CPU.
-Each geometric primitive
-is loaded to be tested against a ray, evicted by subsequent loads [eviction], only to be loaded
-again when the next ray is going to need that exact same memory.
-It still is an improvement over the
-non-SIMD version, as we at least compute more intersections at a time, and it does not need to care
-about dead rays.

 [hot-swapping-rays]: After we have made a pass over all geometry and we know which rays hit what, we
 could write out the results for finished rays and load in new ones into our wide registers.
 This
-would incur some management and complexity overhead, but would also mean we utilize SIMD to the
+would incur some management and complexity overhead, but would also mean we utilize memory and SIMD
-fullest right until the very end where we run out of rays to swap in.
+to the fullest right until the very end where we run out of rays to swap in.

+Unlike paralellizing on rays, going wide over geometry doesn't ameliorate the cost of memory traffic
+to the CPU.
+Each wide geometric primitive is loaded to be tested against a ray, evicted by
+subsequent loads [eviction], only to be loaded again when the next ray is going to need that exact
+same memory.
+It still is an improvement over the non-SIMD version, as we at least compute more
+intersections at a time, and it does not need to care about dead rays.

 [eviction]: The exact level of eviction (register file, L1, L2, ...) gets worse with the size of the
 working set.